 Strong communication is an absolute must for successful workplaces, especially in those whose employees don’t see each other face-to-face on a daily basis.
 More on that below.

 It’s every leader’s worst nightmare: balls getting dropped, disengaged employees, and lost clients.
 If this feels familiar, chances are you don’t have set systems in place for communication or standards for employees to follow.

 Make sure that your company has the technology in place to communicate effectively, including phone systems, video cameras, and the right apps to manage their workflows.

 Establish minimum standards for communication, such as replying to interoffice chats or calls within an hour or emails to clients within 24 hours.
 When employees know what is expected of them and have the right tools available to them, they are more likely to thrive in a virtual environment.

 Step 3: Close the Gaps with Effective Remote Team Activities

 Don’t forget to bring some fun into the fundamentals with remote team activities.
-After all, human beings thrive when there is rapport and strong relationship between team members, including leaders.
+After all, human beings thrive when there is rapport and a strong relationship between team members, including leaders.
 According to a study by Kenexa Research, one of the fundamental needs employees have for better productivity is socialization.
 In fact, they reported that social interactions outside of the workplace could directly influence performance within the workplace by as much as 50 percent.

-Distance can make these social interactions a challenge, especially if employees are sprinkled throughout the U.S. or even the world.
+The distance can make these social interactions a challenge, especially if employees are sprinkled throughout the U.S. or even the world.
 Setting up a chat channel at work such a Zoom, Slack, or Yammer can incorporate more authentic experiences for meetings, “water cooler chats,” and virtual happy hours.

 Culture Innovations can help you transform your workforce to create a high-performing team in a virtual environment.
 Our consultants have the experience and know-how to take your team from one that’s functioning to one that’s absolutely spectacular.